 - Developing additional material – including on the transmission and distribution segments of the supply chain and methane measurement, detection and quantification – to complement the Best Practice Guides, Synopses and Tools, developed in 2019 to offer practical solutions for companies looking to manage their methane emissions;

 - Supporting the expansion of the International Energy Agency’s Methane Tracker and a database and roadmap to support regulators to establish methane regulation; and

-- Exploring pathways to encourage joint venture partners to prioritise and execute on methane mitigation opportunities.
+- Exploring pathways to encourage joint venture partners to prioritize and execute on methane mitigation opportunities.

-Twenty-one companies are now signatories to the Methane Guiding Principles, up from eight companies two years ago.
-There are also fourteen supporting organisations.
-The growing number of signatories and supporting organisations increasingly reflects the full supply chain.
+Twenty-one companies are now signatories to Methane Guiding Principles, up from eight companies two years ago.
+There are also fourteen supporting organizations.
+The growing number of signatories and supporting organizations increasingly reflects the full supply chain.